adunning/dissertation/5-reading-alexander.md

 - Cloistered Exchange -->
 ...

 After Alexander's death, readers continued to repurpose his writings to meet their developing needs.
 Some of the best evidence for how contemporaries might have used Alexander's writing is found in a florilegium now held at the Cambridge University Library.
 The main section of the book, called here *Sol meldunensis* from its incipit, compiled by one Galfridus, strings together passages from nearly all Alexander's prose works (including some that do not otherwise survive) to form new 'sermons', as it presents them, adding connecting phrases to blend the excerpts together, though the resulting works are so long that they can hardly have been used as such.
-Various prose and verse pieces have been added to the manuscript by both the original and other hands, likely a product of an exchange between the houses of Cirencester and Malmesubury.
+Various prose and verse pieces have been added to the manuscript by both the original and other hands, likely a product of an exchange between the houses of Cirencester and Malmesbury.

 <!--Should S.M. be used to refer to the entire MS? -->